 Based in Rochester, NY, we assist with initial visa applications under the Special Immigrant Visa Program.
 Once visas are granted, we will find and furnish our allies' first apartments, and help with finding employment.
 We help with a modest vehicle to get to work.
 Caring Circles help with fully integrating families into their new lives to quickly become contributing members of the Rochester, NY community.

-59 cars and vans, with a total value of $177,000 have been given to families through our Wheels for Work Program so they can get to jobs -- 12 cars and vans in 2019.
+60 cars and vans, with a total value of $177,000 have been given to families through our Wheels for Work Program so SIVs can get to jobs -- 12 cars and vans in 2019 and five cars to date in 2020.
+We have also helped 4 SIVs with car insurance because of layoffs during the COVID-19 shutdown.

 Each family has been given a computer so the head of household can conduct job searches and children can do homework.